ci-compass/cicf/week08-cloud-computing/README.md

 ### Run JupyterLab and Caddy with Docker Compose

-[Docker Compse][compose] is a tool for running applications in more than one container and linking them together.
+[Docker Compose][compose] is a tool for running applications in more than one container and linking them together.
 Your web app will run in a container, and the database it uses will run in another container, and you would use Docker Compose to link those services